abajwa-hw/security-workshops/Setup-ranger-22.md

 - Install Storm plugin

-**Note: if this were a multi-node cluster, you would run these steps on the host running Storm**
+**Note: if this were a multi-node cluster, you would run these steps on the host running Storm Nimbus and UI server**

 ```
 cd /usr/hdp/2.2.0.0-2041/ranger-storm-plugin